Ellen White Investigation

-In a book entitled Loma Linda Messages there is a letter written on February 4, 1905, in which Ellen White writes:
+In a compilation of Ellen White's writings entitled Loma Linda Messages, a letter she wrote on February 4, 1905, states:

 SDA Algebra